-Industrial injuries are injuries, diseases or conditions that a worker sustained or contracted in the course of performing their work.
-They are often the direct result of negligence, or breaches of health and safety legislation on the part of employers – in which case a claim can be made for personal injury compensation.
+Industrial injuries are injuries, diseases or conditions that a worker sustains or contracts performing their job.
+If they are the direct result of negligence or breaches of health and safety legislation by employers, a claim may be made for personal injury compensation.

 What are the categories of industrial injury?

 - Diseases and conditions the worker contracted as a result of their work These include breathing problems caused by chemicals, cancer caused by their working environment and deafness caused by continual use of machinery.

 - Work-related accidents including those that occurred as a result of defective machinery, through lack of training on machinery or vehicles, scalds or falls.